dy/spect/README.md

 ### Microfrontends?

-_Spect_ doen't enforce own paradigm, aspects can be assigned to any target:
+_Spect_ doen't enforce framework restrictions, aspects can be assigned to any target:

 ```js
 import React from 'react'